mrmorphic/hwio/README.md

 This will write out the n lowest bits of myValue, with the most significant bit of that value written to myPin3 etc. It uses DigitalWrite so the outputs are not written instantaneously.

+## I2C

+I2C is supported on BeagleBone Black and Raspberry Pi.
+It is accessible through the "i2c" module (BBB i2c2 pins), as follows:

+	m, e := hwio.GetModule("i2c")
+	if e != nil {
+		fmt.Printf("could not get i2c module: %s\n", e)
+		return
+	}
+	i2c := m.(hwio.I2CModule)

+	// Uncomment on Raspberry pi, which doesn't automatically enable i2c bus.
+BeagleBone does, as the default device tree enables it.
+	// i2c.Enable()
+	// defer i2c.Disable()

+	device := i2c.GetDevice(0x68)

+Once you have a device, you can use Write, WriteBytes, Read or ReadBytes to set or get data from the i2c device.

+e.g.

+	device.WriteByte(controlRegister, someValue)

+While you can use the i2c types to directly talk to i2c devices, the specific device may already have higher-level support in the hwio/devices package, so check there first, as the hard work may be done already.

+## PWM

+PWM support for BeagleBone Black has been added.
+To use a PWM pin, you need to fetch the module that the PWM belongs to, enable the PWM module and pin, and then you can manipulate the period and duty cycle. e.g.

+	// Get the module
+	m, e := hwio.GetModule("pwm2")
+	if e != nil {
+		fmt.Printf("could not get pwm2 module: %s\n", e)
+		return
+	}

+	pwm := m.(hwio.PWMModule)

+	// Enable it.
+	pwm.Enable()

+	// Get the PWM pin
+	pwm8_13, _ := hwio.GetPin("P8.13")
+	e = pwm.EnablePin(pwm8_13, true)
+	if e != nil {
+		fmt.Printf("Error enabling pin: %s\n", e)
+		return
+	}

+	// Set the period and duty cycle, in nanoseconds.
+This is a 1/10th second cycle pwm.SetPeriod(pwm8_13, 100000000)
+	pwm.SetDuty(pwm8_13, 90000000)

+On BeagleBone Black, there are 3 PWM modules, "pwm0", "pwm1" and "pwm2".
+I am not sure if "pwm1" pins can be assigned, as they are pre-allocaed in the default device tree config, but in theory it should be possible to use them.
+By default, these pins can be used:

+  * pwm0: P9.21 (ehrpwm0B) and P9.22 (ehrpwm0A)
+  *	pwm2: P8.13 (ehrpwm2A) and P8.19 (ehrpwm2A)

+This is a preliminary implementation; only P8.13 (pwm2) has been tested.
+PWM pins are not present in default device tree.
+The module will add them as necessary to bonemgr/slots; this will override defaults.

+## Devices

+There are sub-packages devices that have been made to work with hwio.
+The currently supported devices include:

+  *	GY-520 gyroscope/accelerometer using I2C.
+  * HD-44780 multi-line LCD display.
+Currently implemented over I2C converter only.

+See README.md files in respective directories.

 ## Driver Selection

 The intention of the hwio library is to use uname to attempt to detect the platform and select an appropriate driver (see drivers section below),